 Strawberry Bruschetta is a fun appetizer for any occasion!
-Strawberries top whipped honey goat cheese slathered toast and drizzled with balsamic glaze.
+Strawberries top whipped honey goat cheese slathered toasted baguette, drizzled with balsamic glaze and topped with fresh basil.

 How deliriously delicious does this strawberry bruschetta look?